Table of Contents

 The one downside to the PuttOut mat is the 6-foot range you are limited to.
 This is fine and is the best option for the space I have, but if you want a putting mat of similar quality, but with a range of 10 or 13-feet check out the WellPutt putting mat range here.
 Or check out our Perfect Practice Putting Mat review.

 If you want to learn more check out our full WellPutt putting mat review.
-Or for a full run down of the best putting greens check out our best indoor putting greens review.
+Or for a full rundown of the best putting mats check out this review.
 That concluding our putting mat review, next onto a great putting aid you can use when you practice putting indoors.

 The Puttout pressure trainer is one of the hottest putting training aids on the market.
 It aims to simulate the way a golf ball interacts with a real golf hole, allowing a simple way to practice putting at home.

 The parabolic curve simulates a real golf hole – putts that enter the side of the ramp, at too fast a speed, fall away just like a lipped-out putt.
 Only putts that hit the middle of the ramp, or well-paced putts that hit towards the side of the ramp will roll back to you.

 The second useful aspect of this ramp is that putts are returned to you the same distance that they would travel past the hole.
 This gives you some additional feedback on your pace putting.